itskalvik/sonoptix_sonar/README.md

 # Sonoptix Sonar ROS2 Package

-## Overview

-This ROS2 package provides nodes for interfacing with and visualizing data from the [**Sonoptix Echo**](https://bluerobotics.com/store/sonars/imaging-sonars/sonoptix-echo/) sonar.
-It includes two nodes:

-- `echo`:
-  * Publishes sonar data from the Echo sonar
-  * Allows updating sonar range settings while running
-  * Allows starting/spotting the sonar transponder (saves power)
-- `echo_imager`:
-  * Visualizes the published sonar data as a color-mapped polar image for better interpretability
-  * Supports reading raw and compressed sonar data
-  * Supports reading sonar data from a ros node or from a bag file
-  * Supports exporting the data to an `mp4` video file
+This ROS 2 package provides a driver and processing node for a [**Sonoptix Echo**](https://bluerobotics.com/store/sonars/imaging-sonars/sonoptix-echo/).
+It allows you to interface with the sonar, capture raw data, and convert it into a polar image for visualization.

 #### Sonar Data from a Joy Ride in a Pool
 ![Alt text](.assets/joy_ride.gif)